Māori interests in public cloud

 Building and strengthening relationships between the public service and iwi and Māori will be critical to supporting agencies’ consideration of Māori expectations and interests as part of their cloud adoption.

-New guidance will be released in late-2023.
+New guidance will be coming soon.
 It will provide resources to support Tiriti partners in working together on cloud-adoption decisions that involve iwi and Māori data.

 Principles and Māori interests